Culturally Responsive Anti-racist Equitable (CARE) - InFORMING

 - HR Toolkit for Racial Equity (toolkit)

 This resource comes from W.K.
 Kellogg Foundation’s work that includes recommended tools and resources for implementing racial equity strategies as part of a human resources function.
-This resource can be valuable to human resources and diversity, equity and inclusion (DEI) professionals.
+This resource can be valuable to human resources and culture and equity professionals.
 It may also be useful to any leader doing internal organizational transformation work in school communities.

 - 25 mins